dheijl/swyh-rs/README.md

 - if you click the button for a renderer the OpenHome or AvTransport protocol is used to let the renderer play the captured audio from the webserver
 - audio is always sent in audio/l16 PCM format, no matter the input source, using the sample rate of the source, unless you enable 24 bit LPCM (see below).
 - some renderers will stop when detecting a pause between songs or for some other unknown reason.
 You can use the "_Autoresume_" checkbox if you encounter this problem.
 But always try to disable the "_Chunked Transfer Encoding_" first to see if this fixes the problem before you enable AutoResume.
 Since version 1.3.2 AutoResume should work with OpenHome renderers too (tested with Bubble UPNP Server and Chromecast/Nest Audio).
-- there is an "_Autoreconnect_" checkbox, if set the last used renderer will be automatically activated on program start
+- there is an "_Autoreconnect_" checkbox, if set all renderers **still active** when closing swyh-rs GUI will be automatically activated on program start
 - since 1.4.0 there is a dropdown that lets you choose between FLAC, LPCM or WAV format.
 Preferred format is FLAC, WAV or LPCM should only be used if FLAC does not work.
 Also, only FLAC will work with 24 bit.
 - there is (since 1.3.20) a check box "_24 bit_".
 It causes audio to be streamed in 24 bit LPCM format (audio/L24) with the sampling rate of the audio source.
 It only works reliably with the FLAC format.
 24 bit works with Bubble/UPNP too with LPCM, but not with hardware streamers.
 - there is (since 1.3.13) an input box to select the _HTTP listener port_ for the streaming server.
 Default is 5901.
 If you use a firewall, this port should allow incoming HTTP connections from your renderer(s).